chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `RESP_MOLD_DATA_VALUE` message, which is sent from the iChen&reg; 4.1 Server to the client in response to a [`ReadMoldDataMessage`](#readmolddatamessage) message.
+This class implements the `RESP_MOLD_DATA_VALUE` message, which is sent from the iChen® 4.1 Server to the client in response to a [`ReadMoldDataMessage`](#readmolddatamessage) message.

-The iChen&reg; 4.1 Server keeps a cache of the states of all mold settings for each controller.
+The iChen® 4.1 Server keeps a cache of the states of all mold settings for each controller.
 The current cached value for the particular mold setting requested is sent.

 ### Properties